deathlyfrantic/php-idml/README.md

   return the layer elements (`DOMNodes`) or the self attributes (e.g. "u12a") of the layers.
 The `$visibleOnly` flag determines whether non-visible layers should be included.
 - `getElementBySelfAttribute($self)`: Returns the element identified by `$self` from whatever file it lives in.
 So if you're looking for `<Rectangle Self="u12a">` but don't know if it's in a spread or a story, use this.
-Returns false if it fails but I can't imagine you'd be looking for an element by using an arbitrary self attribute.
-If you do, check for false.
+Throws if it fails but I can't imagine you'd be looking for an element by using an arbitrary self attribute.
+If you do, wrap this call in a `try/catch` block.
 - `addStoryToDesignMap($val)`: If you've created a new story, this is a quick method to add your story to the package and put it in the `designmap.xml` so InDesign can find it. `$val` needs to be a `DOMDocument`.
 - `getAppliedStyle($node)`: given a `CharacterStyleRange` or `ParagraphStyleRange` element, this method will return the